-Results obtained using data over $\pm 30$ days from the single satellite, C004, are very different from the group results, particularly in the mid and high latitudes.
-The mean temperature is smoother over the 60 day period and the difference between mean temperature of group G0 and C004 (presented in the last column of Figure 2) shows periodic variations of ~60 days over the

-- 175 entire global region.
-The differences maximise during winter and spring in the high latitudes with magnitudes greater than 3K.
-The amplitude of DW1 over the equator and latitudes less than $30^{\circ}$ are similar to those obtained from the analysis of the groups.
-However, the values are unusually large over mid and high latitudes, particularly over the regions poleward of $45^{\circ}$ .
-The differences show that DW1 amplitudes from C004 using $\pm 30$ days data are overestimated by more than 6K, which is significant, given that the maximum amplitudes of DW1 (from the group analyses) in high latitudes is less than 3 K. The amplitude of - 180 SPW1 is, on the other hand, similar to the variation observed in the analysis of the data in groups.
+The results obtained using data over $\pm 30 \, \text{d}$ from the single satellite, C004, are very different from the group results, particularly in the middle and high latitudes.
+The mean temperature is smoother over the 60 d period, and the difference between the mean temperature of group G0 and C004 (presented in the last column in Fig. 2) shows periodic variations of $\sim 60$ d over the entire global region.
+The differences maximise during winter and spring in the high latitudes with magnitudes greater than 3 K. The amplitude of DW1 over the Equator and latitudes less than 30° is similar to those obtained from the analysis of the groups.
+However, the values are unusually large over middle and high latitudes, particularly over the regions poleward of 45°.
+The differences show that DW1 amplitudes from C004 using $\pm 30 d$ data are overestimated by more than 6K, which is significant given that the maximum amplitude of DW1 (from the group analyses) in high latitudes is less than 3 K. The amplitude of SPW1 is, on the other hand, similar to the variation observed in the analysis of the data in groups.
 However, the former is smoothed over the time duration considered.
-Here, the difference panel in the last column shows that the SPW1 amplitude observed by data from C004 alone is also modulated by periodic variations of ~60 days, particularly in the high latitude winter atmosphere.
-These differences are of the order of $\pm 3$ K, which are small compared to the maximum SPW amplitudes. - Figure 3 shows the annual mean of the various wave parameters of interest in the current study using group G0 and satellite 185 C004.
-The annual mean of mean temperature is similar in both columns.
-However, the migrating diurnal tide as well as nonmigrating tides are overestimated by C004 in the high latitudes.
-Over equator and low latitudes, the tidal amplitudes are similar.
+Here, the difference panel in the last column shows that the SPW1 amplitude observed by data from C004 alone is also modulated by periodic variations of $\sim 60 \, \text{d}$ , particularly in the highlatitude winter atmosphere.
+These differences are of the order of $\pm 3$ K, which is small compared to the maximum SPW amplitudes.

+Figure 3 shows the annual mean of the various wave parameters of interest in the current study using group G0 and satellite C004.
+The annual mean of the mean temperature is similar in both columns.
+However, the migrating diurnal tide and non-migrating tides are overestimated by C004 in the high latitudes.
+Over the Equator and low latitudes, the tidal amplitudes are similar.
 SPW1 amplitudes are marginally underestimated by C004 over high latitudes.
-This could be due to the effect of smoothing as more data was used in the analysis of the latter.
+This could be due to the effect of smoothing as more data were used in the analysis of the latter.